kubenet-dev/ac2-kubenet-workshop/Part 3/config/README.md

 choreoctl run once
 ```

-first you should see the reference being loaded in the .choreo directory
+You should see the reference being loaded in the .choreo directory
-you should see the reconciler `topo.kubenet.dev.topologies.nodelink` being executed.
+You should see the reconcilers being executed.

 ```bash
 loading ...